SalmoLab/MotherMachine_NatMicro2024/README.md

 For each cycle longer which is longer than 3 frames, a linear fit is applied on the logarithmized length data to calculate the growth rates

+The **Plots_Script.mat** script is organized in the following sections:

+1. Load Cycle Data

+The cycle data from the files **CycleData_20231017_4h_R1.mat** and **CycleData_20231025_4h_R2.mat** is loaded and pooled into one combined cycle list.

+2. Sort data according to multipoints

+The data from continuously enumerated multipoints, representing two relicates, is sorted in two categories, whether it belongs to the condition 'WT' or 'TN'

+3. Mean growth rate plot

+4. Bar plot of mother lineage phenotypes